Before the ceremony

 You do not need to memorise any words for your ceremony – the registrar will ask you to repeat the legally required vows after them.
 Your registrar will say the words clearly, in short parts, so that they’re easy to understand and repeat.
 Your registrar will guide you through every part of the ceremony.

-Music is optional and can be played at any (or all) of the following parts of the ceremony:
+Music is optional and can be played at the following parts of the ceremony:

-Once you and your partner have exchanged vows, exchanged rings, the readings have been read, the register has been signed, and photographs taken, the registrar will congratulate you and present you with your marriage or civil partnership certificate.
+Once you and your partner have exchanged vows, exchanged rings, the register has been signed, and photographs taken, the registrar will congratulate you.

 After the ceremony